 COASE THEOREM: If there are zero transaction costs, the efficient outcome will occur regardless of legal entitlement.
 If the property owners and the RR can deal costlessly, it does not matter from an efficiency standpoint who has the legal “right.”

 If we believe that the administrative costs of allowing LeRoy to sue are a net loss to society, shouldn’t we bar LeRoy’s suit, and let the losses lie where they fall, confident that the efficient result will be reached anyway?
 Before drawing a firm conclusion, we should ask, have all the possible effects been included in our Hand calculation?
 What if there were 5 property owners, including LeRoy?
 In that case,

 Now it appears that the efficient solution is smokescreen.
 If the property owners and the RR can deal costlessly, does it matter from an efficiency standpoint who has the “right”?

 Answer: Again, No, by the Coase Theorem.
 If there are zero transaction costs, the efficient outcome will occur regardless of legal entitlement.
 If the RR has the relevant legal “right,” LeRoy Fibre and the other property owners will get together and build a smokescreen for the RR rather than suffer damages or cut swaths.
 If, on the other hand, LeRoy Fibre and the other property owners have a right to recover in tort, the RR will build a smokescreen rather than pay damages or for swaths.
 Either way, the smokescreen gets built, and that’s the efficient outcome.

-Assume LeRoy Fibres and the other property owners incur transaction costs of $25/each (time lost, transportation, &c).
+Assume LeRoy Fibre and the other property owners incur transaction costs of $25/each (time lost, transportation, etc).
+Now each property

 Smokescreen $55 (150/5 + 25)